$\alpha$ attractors in Quintessential Inflation motivated by Supergravity: Concluding remarks

 We have studied different Quintessential Inflation potentials such as exponential or power law potentials in the context of $\alpha$-attractors.
 We have shown that the potential which provides the best results compatible with the current observational data is the exponential one without any kind of Cosmological Constant.
 In fact, the behavior of the dynamics provided by an exponential $\alpha$-attractor potential is very similar to the dynamics in the so-called Lorentzian Quintessential Inflation, where at very late times the effective EoS parameter converges to $-1$.

-We have also verified that this model fits statistically very well with the observational data sets coming from Type Ia Supernova, Quasars, Gamma Ray Bursts, Cosmic Microwave Background and the Cosmic Chronometers.
-For both a uniform prior on the Hubble parameter and a Gaussian prior we get a good fit, where the $\chi^2/Dof$ is around $1$.
+{We have also verified that this model fits statistically very well with the observational data sets coming from Type Ia Supernova, Cosmic Microwave Background and the Cosmic Chronometers.
+The {Q$\alpha$I } model is a viable model from the data fit.
+There is a slight preference for the $\Lambda$CDM model from the Bayesian Evidence.
+However, this model still unifies naturally inflationary and late time dark energy behavior and explains the difference between the energy density values from these epochs.}

-On the contrary, the introduction of a Cosmological Constant leads for values of the parameter $\alpha$ greater than $1/3$, at the present time, to an effective EoS parameter that does not enter at the $2\sigma$ C.L, in the region provided by the Planck's team, and even worse, for $\alpha<2/9$ the model is unable to depict both the early and late time acceleration of the universe.
+On the contrary, the introduction of a Cosmological Constant leads for values of the parameter $\alpha$ greater than $1/3$, at the present time, to an effective EoS parameter that does not enter at the $2\sigma$ C.L, in the region provided by the Planck's team, and even worse, for $\alpha<2/9$ the model is unable to depict both the early and late time acceleration of the Universe.
 In addition, for power law potentials, in the context of $\alpha$-attractors, the inflationary regime never finishes, which invalidates its viability.

 \acknowledgments D. Benisty and E. I. Guendelman thank Ben Gurion University of the Negev for a great support.
 D. Benisty also thanks to the Grants Committee of the Rothschild and the Blavatnik Fellowships for generous supports.
 The investigation { of J. de Haro} has been supported by MINECO (Spain) grant MTM2017-84214-C2-1-P and in part by the Catalan Government 2017-SGR-247.
 This work has been supported by the European COST actions CA15117 and CA18108.